This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • areas of risk identified by management

-• work programmes proposed by both Internal Audit and the external auditors
+• work programmes proposed by GIAD and the external auditors

 • significant issues arising from internal and external audit reports